Heidi Nelson, PT, DPT, PCS

-Director of Clinical Education; Instructor of Physical Therapy*
+Director of Clinical Education, Assistant Professor, Doctor of Physical Therapy program

-- Doctor of Physical Therapy, University of South Dakota
+- Doctor of Physical Therapy (DPT), Physical Therapy, University of South Dakota

 - Bachelor’s of Science (BS), Psychology, South Dakota State University

 - Board Certified Pediatric Physical Therapy Specialist (PCS)